Teaching Commons > Teaching Guides > Course Design > Course Modalities

 Course modality refers to how a course is offered by the instructor.
 For many years there was only one option available: On-campus instruction.
 As the field and practice of distance education and online learning has matured, the number of course modalities has increased as well.

 DePaul has been offering training programs on developing quality online learning for over a decade.
 Until recently, the vast majority of online classes have been asynchronous; that is, all course content is housed in D2L, and any live video meetings or other “real-time” interactions have been an enhancement to the course experience but not a requirement for students to attend.
 As technology tools for remote synchronous meetings have improved and gained widespread use, instructors and students now have more options for how they connect.

 Below, you’ll find an overview of different course modalities and key considerations for each.
-Beginning in Fall 2020, students will see these modalities listed when choosing classes.
-These modalities are clearly defined below so that you will be better equipped to design the best possible learning experience for your students.
+These modalities are described so that you will be better equipped to design the best possible learning experience for your students.
 In addition, students will be able to register for courses with a clearer understanding of two key factors:

 Discuss Options with Your Unit/Department

 Your academic unit may have specific modalities that are preferred, discouraged, or limited.
 Be sure to discuss your preferred course format(s) with your department chair or program administrator before investing time in a redesign of your course materials and teaching plans.

 As you review the different modalities available, you may find it helpful to view the matrix at the end of this section.
 It provides an at-a-glance view of key features and requirements for each modality.